Natural killer (NK) cell large granular lymphocyte leukemia

 - University of Virginia

 Large granular lymphocyte (LGL) leukemia is characterized by peripheral blood and marrow lymphocytic infiltration with clonal LGLs, splenomegaly, and cytopenias, most commonly neutropenia.
-LGL leukemia arises most frequently (85 percent) from a T cell lineage or, less commonly (15 percent), from a natural killer (NK) cell lineage [1,2].
-The etiology, clinical features, diagnosis, and treatment of natural killer (NK) cell LGL disorders will be discussed here.
+LGL leukemia arises most frequently from a T cell lineage (85 percent) or, less commonly, from a natural killer (NK) cell lineage (15 percent) [1,2].
+The etiology, clinical features, diagnosis, and treatment of NK cell LGL disorders will be discussed here.
 T cell LGL leukemia is discussed separately.
 (See "Clinical manifestations, pathologic features, and diagnosis of T cell large granular lymphocyte leukemia" and "Treatment of large granular lymphocyte leukemia".)

 THE LARGE GRANULAR LYMPHOCYTE